The Best Foreign Currency Accounts in Australia in 2026

 Foreign currency accounts or multi currency accounts from your bank have a lot in common with your everyday transactional banking account.
 You can use them to receive money or pay money.

-The providers we've selected to feature in this guide to the best multi-currency accounts in Australia allow you to hold anything between 7 and 40+ currencies in the same place.
-You’ll be able to view your balances in different currencies at a glance, and exchange between them when you need to.
+The providers we've selected to feature in this guide to the best multi-currency accounts in Australia allow you to hold anything up to 40+ currencies in the same place.
+You'll be able to view your balances in different currencies at a glance, and exchange between them when you need to.

 Compare and Find the Best Foreign Currency Accounts